 - Budget (In Edit mode): Only budget amounts are shown in all the months

-VAT is automatically calculated in CaFE, when your company is registered for VAT return.
+VAT is either automatically calculated, or manually input in CaFE, when your company is registered for VAT return.
 As default, VAT is automatically calculated.

 NOTE: Some limitations in the VAT function: